Morrissey: Influence

 Colin Meloy of the Decemberists, who recorded a 2005 EP of Morrissey covers titled Colin Meloy Sings Morrissey, acknowledged Morrissey's influence on his songwriting: "You could either bask in that glow of fatalistic narcissism, or you could think it was funny.
 I always thought that was an interesting dynamic in his songwriting, and I can only aspire to have that kind of dynamic in my songs".
-Brandon Flowers of the American rock band The Killers has revealed his admiration for Morrissey on several occasions and admits that his interest for writing songs about murder such as "Jenny Was a Friend of Mine" and "Midnight Show" traces back to Morrissey singing about loving "the romance of crime" in the song "Sister I'm a Poet".
+Brandon Flowers of the American rock band the Killers has revealed his admiration for Morrissey on several occasions and admits that his interest for writing songs about murder such as "Jenny Was a Friend of Mine" and "Midnight Show" traces back to Morrissey singing about loving "the romance of crime" in the song "Sister I'm a Poet".
 Flowers was quoted as saying, "I studied that line a lot.
 And it's kind of embedded in me".
 Noel Gallagher called Morrissey "the best lyricist I've ever heard".

-A 2017 biopic of Morrissey's early years, titled England Is Mine, was written and directed by Mark Gill and stars Jack Lowden.
-The film, which co-stars Jessica Brown Findlay, premiered at the closing gala of the Edinburgh Film Festival on 2 July 2017 and went into wide release in the UK and US in August 2017.
+A 2017 biographical film of Morrissey's early years, England Is Mine, was written and directed by Mark Gill and stars Jack Lowden.
+The film, which co-stars Jessica Brown Findlay, premiered at the closing gala of the Edinburgh Film Festival on 2 July 2017, and went into wide release in the UK and US in August 2017.

 In an April 2021 episode of The Simpsons titled "Panic on the Streets of Springfield", Morrissey inspired the parody character of Quilloughby.
 Voiced by Benedict Cumberbatch, Quilloughby is portrayed as a romantic figment of Lisa Simpson's imagination.
 She has her dream shattered when she finds out that he has aged into a grey, meat-eating overweight frontman with anti-immigrant views.
 The episode was criticised by Morrissey as based on "complete ignorance".
+In 2025, Robbie Williams previewed his new album to a crowd of 600, which featured a song co-written by Gary Barlow called "Morrissey".